 Despite this card’s convenient college savings tools, you might be better off with a cash-back card that earns 1.5% or 2.0% cash back.
 The only catch is that you’ll then need to be disciplined about making contributions to your college savings account.

 The Upromise Mastercard comes with a ShopRunner membership that includes free two-day shipping when you shop at select online stores.

 We like that there is an app you can use to manage your Upromise credit card account, but unfortunately, Barclays didn’t fare too well in J.D.
-Power’s 2019 U.S. Credit Card Mobile App Satisfaction Study.
-It tied for last place with Citi and U.S. Bank in the survey, which considered factors like ease of navigation, app appearance, availability of information, range of services, and clarity.
+Power’s 2020 U.S. Credit Card Mobile App Satisfaction Study.
+It ranked seventh out of 11 and scored below average.

 On a positive note, this credit card does give you free access to your FICO score along with email alerts that let you know when your score moves up or down.

 Barclays offers standard security features for its credit cards, including secure log-ins, text fraud alerts, and $0 fraud liability.